-The Case Manager will be responsible for providing guidance and support for people with severe and persistent mental illness (SPMI).
-These individuals are facing hospitalization or re-commitment to a state hospital.
-This vital program area addresses their many special needs in ensuring continuity of care, coordination and monitoring of services, discharge planning, housing support, and intensive goal planning.
+The Case Manager will be responsible for providing assistance to people with severe and persistent mental illness (SPMI) who are in need of support and services to maintain safety and stability in the community.
+Individuals may be facing hospitalization or mental health commitment and this vital program area addresses their many needs in ensuring continuity of care, referrals to needed resources, coordination and monitoring of services, discharge planning, housing support, and intensive goal planning.

 Primary Duties for the Case Manager